ipuldev/proslider/README.md

 - **Tailwind CSS Integration**: Tailwind CSS is used for styling, providing a modern and responsive design.
 - **Static and In-Progress**: The theme is currently in a static state with plans to become fully dynamic in future updates.
-- **Docker Setup**: Use Docker to set up a local development environment.
 - **Deployment**: The application is already deployed and available online.

 ## Getting Started